By Maja Čarni and Špela Košak

-The Slovene legal system is a part of the continental legal systems with the strong influence of German law and legal order.
+The Slovene legal system is part of the continental legal systems with the strong influence of German law and legal order.
 As the territory of today’s Slovenia was a part of the Austrian Empire for a long time, the influence has rather historical roots.
-The law was transformed after the socialist models in the post war time when the territory joined the Yugoslav republic.
+The law was transformed after the socialist models in the post wartime when the territory joined the Yugoslav republic.
 The impact of the institutes such as socialized property, socialistic self-management, protection of workers and lower social class can still be found in the legal system today (such as denationalized procedures that are about to come to an end; social security system; special arrangements of the labor and social courts; etc.).

-Slovenia has a constitution in the formal meaning of the word - it is written in a single document and it is the top of the Slovene legal system, hierarchically it is above the other legislative acts: the international treaties, laws and regulations.
+Slovenia has a Constitution in the formal meaning of the word - it is written in a single document and it is the top of the Slovene legal system, hierarchically it is above the other legislative acts: the international treaties, laws and regulations.
 The Slovene Constitution regulates the foundations of the Slovene political and legal order.
 It is divided in 10 chapters:

 · General Provisions: are regulating the base of the Slovene independence with the provisions on the organization of the state, they define symbols, official language and the capital of the state.

 · The list of Human Rights and Fundamental Freedoms: human rights are guaranteed to everyone, irrespective of national origin, race, sex, language, religion, political or other conviction, material standing, birth, education, social status, disability or any other personal circumstance; All are equal before the law.
 Furthermore, human rights and fundamental freedoms have to be exercised directly on the basis of the Constitution and they can only be limited by the rights of others and in such cases as are provided by this Constitution.
 The manner in which human rights and fundamental freedoms are exercised have to be regulated by law (and not other, lower acts).
-The list of the individual rights follows the lists in international documents, specially the European Convention of the Human Rights and reflects the former legal regulation with stressing the social and economical human rights (freedom of work, right to social security, right to health care, … ).
+The list of the individual rights follows the lists in international documents, specially the European Convention of the Human Rights and reflects the former legal regulation with stressing the social and economical human rights (freedom of work, right to social security, right to health care, etc.).
 In the Art.
-64 Special Rights of the Autochthonous Italian and Hungarian National Communities in Slovenia are guarantied.
+64 Special Rights of the Autochthonous Italian and Hungarian National Communities in Slovenia are guaranteed.
 The position and the rights of those communities are considered to be very brought and democratic.
-Among other they also can establish their own self-governing communities in the geographic areas where they live in order to exercise their rights.
+Among other, they can also establish their own self-governing communities in the geographic areas where they live in order to exercise their rights.
 On the proposal of these self-governing national communities, the state can authorize them to perform certain functions under national jurisdiction, and have to provide funds for the performing of such functions.
 Moreover, the two national communities are directly represented in representative bodies of local self-government and in the National Assembly.
 On the national level that means that 2 places in the National Assembly are reserved for the deputies elected by these two communities.
-Furthermore, these deputies have the veto rights to the laws, regulations and other general acts that concern the exercise of the constitutionally provided rights and the position of the national communities exclusively.
+Furthermore, these deputies have veto rights to laws, regulations and other general acts that concern the exercise of the constitutionally provided rights and the position of the national communities exclusively.

 · Organization of the State